 Welcome to Celebrate Recovery

-Celebrate Recovery operates as an extension of Houston Northwest Church, a unique community focused on healing.
-It is for ANYONE who has a “hurt, hang-up, or habit” within the community at large or our own HNW church body – not restricted to people struggling only with an addiction.
+Celebrate Recovery is a Christ-centered, 12 step recovery program for anyone struggling with hurt, pain or addiction of any kind.
 We all have issues that may be interfering with our fellowship with God and others.
 Therefore, we all qualify!
-Join us as we pursue the freedom of real life in Jesus Christ and celebrate the recovery only, He can bring through His people and His Word.
+Celebrate Recovery operates as an extension of Houston NW Church and is open to anyone in the community, not just those who attend HNW.
+Join us as we pursue the freedom of real life in Jesus Christ and celebrate the recovery only He can bring through His people and His Word.

 - Food & Fellowship in Adult Building Foyer